 Mason Gross: All offices on the first floor, major studio spaces on the 2nd floor, the 3rd floor computer lab, The Center for Digital Filmmaking, the undergraduate studio space, and 4th floor major studio spaces.

-Working around a sequential schedule, electricians and HVAC technicians will need to enter the ceiling space above the affected rooms and corridors.
-They will remove existing pneumatic actuators that control cold airflow and hot waterflow, and replace them with new electrically controlled actuators.
+Working around a sequential schedule, electricians and HVAC technicians entered the ceiling space above the affected rooms and corridors.
+They removed existing pneumatic actuators that controlled cold airflow and hot waterflow, and replaced them with new electrically controlled actuators.

-Rooms with an extant thermostats will receive an additional ALC thermostat.
-The old grey Honeywell thermostats will be deactivated, but not removed.
+Rooms with an extant thermostats received an ALC thermostat.
+The old grey Honeywell thermostats were removed.

-Occupancy sensors will be installed in all affected spaces, and will communicate with the thermostat that controls the temperature to that area.
+Occupancy sensors were installed in all affected spaces, and will communicate with the thermostat that controls the temperature to that area.
 Occupancy will trigger that thermostat to achieve the user-defined setpoint.
 Unoccupancy will raise/lower the setpoint, depending on the season.

 These changes will reduce the strain on our HVAC system and reduce our utility costs.

-Work will be done during typical business hours in the summer time and will have to be conducted around our staff.
-Workers will need access to every office slated for the upgrade at some point.
-The front desk will delegate key access to these areas.
+Work was done during typical business hours in the summer time.
+Workers needed access to every office slated for the upgrade at some point.

-Air quality / particulate is not of concern and REHS will monitor the situation and overview site plans.
+Air quality / particulate was not of concern and REHS monitored the situation and overviewed site plans.

-Setpoints will need to be configured once the new thermostats are installed and this will likely require some trial and error.
+Setpoints will need to be configured over the course of a year once the new thermostats are installed and this will likely require some trial and error.
 During the summertime, this will likely result in offices being too cold.